-Each Member State should decide how best to implement these Principles in its domestic legal system.
-Whether by means of legislation, regulations or other mechanisms, Member States should establish effective rules for personal data protection that give effect to the individual's right to privacy and demonstrate respect for their personal data, while at the same time safeguarding that the individual may benefit from the free flow of information and access to the digital economy.
+Each Member State should decide how best to take these Principles into account within its domestic legal system.
+Whether by means of legislation, regulations or other mechanisms, Member States should establish effective rules for Personal Data protection that give effect to the individual's right to privacy and demonstrate respect for their Personal Data, while at the same time safeguarding that the individual may benefit from the free flow of information and access to the digital economy.

 These Principles aim to provide the basic elements of effective protection.
-States may provide additional mechanisms to ensure the privacy and protection of personal data while taking into account the legitimate functions and purposes for which personal data is collected and used for the benefit of individuals.
+States may provide additional mechanisms to ensure the privacy and protection of Personal Data while taking into account the legitimate functions and purposes for which Personal Data is Processed and used for the benefit of individuals.
 Overall, the Principles reflect the importance of effectiveness, reasonableness, proportionality and flexibility as guiding elements.